Alaska

 Federal Laws That Apply in Alaska

-- Health Insurance Portability and Accountability Act (HIPAA): Governs the privacy of health information held by covered entities and business associates
+The Health Insurance Portability and Accountability Act governs the privacy of health information held by covered entities and business associates.
+HIPAA applies throughout Alaska to health plans, healthcare providers, and their business associates.

-- Gramm-Leach-Bliley Act (GLBA): Requires financial institutions to explain their information-sharing practices and protect sensitive data
+The Gramm-Leach-Bliley Act requires financial institutions to explain their information-sharing practices and protect sensitive data.
+It applies to Alaska banks, credit unions, and other financial services firms.

-- Children's Online Privacy Protection Act (COPPA): Restricts the collection of personal information from children under 13 by online services
+The Children's Online Privacy Protection Act restricts the collection of personal information from children under 13 by online services.
+The FTC actively enforces COPPA against operators who knowingly collect children's data without parental consent.

 Employee Data Privacy in Alaska